grafana/business-charts/docs/sources/tutorials.md

 ## Visual Charts Editor in Business Charts 6.4.0

-We created the Visual Editor to simplify working with the Grafana data frames and facilitate intuitive data transmission into the Charts function.
+The Visual Editor simplifies working with the Grafana data frames and facilitate intuitive data transmission into the Charts function.
 This video provides line, bar, radar, boxplot, and sunburst types tutorials.

 {{< youtube id="vda3jbtLnMM" >}}